Want to Start a Website?

 Using the Business Idea Ranking Table:

-- Think of things you absolutely love doing and insert them into Column 1;
+- Think of things you absolutely love doing and insert them into Column B;

-- Rate each item with a rating under Columns 2, 3 and 4 and base ratings on what each column title requires.
+- Rate each item with a rating under Columns C, D and E and base ratings on what each column title requires.
 Specify how much you love doing it, how good you are at it and how much you are willing to learn and improve your expertise in that particular field.

 - Calculate the ratings under all three columns and work out the average rating for each item.

 - Contemplate frustrations that exist relating to each specific item.
 Brainstorm and analyze to discover problems to which your business might supply a solution.
-Enter your findings into Column 6.
+Enter your findings into Column G.

-- Once you have identified problems, try to come up with a solutions and place them in Column 7.
+- Once you have identified problems, try to come up with a solutions and place them in Column H.

-- Finally, formulate a basic business concept based on the problem & solution and describe the bare bones of your idea in Column 8.
+- Finally, formulate a basic business concept based on the best problem & solution combination and describe the bare bones of your idea in Column I.

 - Order your business ideas based on the ranking from Column 5 and move on to the next stages – business naming and then validation.